-Performance of the trailer business in Australia will be largely dependent on the continuation of investment in the resources, rural and housing and construction sectors.
-If activity and capital investment in these sectors improve after the Australian federal election, we expect a positive impact on the Trailer business.
-Good winter rains should benefit the agriculture sector which, in turn, should have a positive impact on first half FY14 tipper performance.
+Performance of the trailer business in Australia will be largely dependent on the continuation of investment in the resources, rural and the housing and construction sectors.
+Should we see activity and capital investment in these sectors improve after the Australian federal election, we expect this to have a positive impact on the trailer business.
+Good rains and minimal grain reserves in the agriculture sector should have a positive impact on first half FY14 tipper performance.

 We will also be directing increased sales effort into diversifying into overseas markets, with a particular focus on developing economies.

 We expect a strong contribution from the Parts & Service business over the outlook period as we seek opportunities to service new markets.
-To this end, we will be opening a greenfields MaxiPARTS store in Mackay, northern Queensland, and will be actively investigating other locations.
+To this end, we will be opening a greenfield MaxiPARTS store in Mackay, northern Queensland, and will be actively investigating other locations.